libraryaddict/KolTofuFarming/README.md

 When I run low on The Ballad of Richie Thingfinder, use 1 recording of The Ballad of Richie Thingfinder
 ```

+Finally, you will probably need to get a Jokester's Gun.
+Just for the free kill.
+And to raise your auto buy limit as sometimes the cheapest batteries are not that cheap.